-In watchmaking, on finds theTachometer on models of chronograph watches.
-This instrument corresponds to the graduated dial and can also be displayed on the dial screen of some digital watches.
-But what's the watch tachometer for?
+In watchmaking, the tachymeter can be found on chronograph watches.
+This instrument corresponds to the graduated dial and can also be displayed on the dial screen of some men's watches.
+But what is the purpose of the watch tachometer?
 How does it work?
 We will answer all your questions through this article.

-3. Watch tachymeter: the different types
+Watch tachometer: the different types

 - Two levels of scale means several graduations on your watch, the first is also based on 1000 meters unlike the second which is based on 100 meters.